20 Skills Every Aspiring Investment Banker Must Have

-There would be times you need to influence others to follow your idea.
+There will be times you need to influence others to follow your idea.
 This is particularly the case if you think your solution is the best one.
-Furthermore, if you promoted to a higher position, you need to have influence over your subordinates.

 You also need influencing skills when making recommendations to clients or investors.

 Take on leadership roles.
-If you can make others follow you or if you can create successful projects, then, you are making significant strides in developing your influencing skills.
+If you can make others follow you or create successful projects, you are making significant strides in developing your influencing skills.

 #20.
 Ability to Negotiate

-You can start with evaluating every responsibility being given to you by your classmates or your colleagues.
+You can start by evaluating every responsibility given to you by your classmates or colleagues.
 Does your responsibility represent a fair share?

-If not, try reasoning out to them that you should either take less or more responsibilities for one reason or another.
+If not, try explaining to them that you should take fewer or more responsibilities for one reason or another.

-If your average is at 4 to 5, then, you are on the right track.
-Never stop learning, though; try always to find something you can improve on.
+If your average is at 4 to 5, you are on the right track.
+Never stop learning; try always to find something you can improve on.